-QCAT cannot hear disputes regarding private sales between two parties.
+QCAT cannot hear disputes regarding private sales of motor vehicles between two parties.
 The purchase must be from a licensed motor dealer.

 A motor vehicle dispute arises under the MDCAA when:

-- a buyer purchases a new or used warranted motor vehicle from a licensed motor dealer; and
+- a buyer purchases a used warranted motor vehicle from a licensed motor dealer

 - the motor dealer has: